 At the same time, IRSN carries out studies further upstream with the academic world by supporting doctoral research in France.
 The objectives of this research based on advanced modeling and smaller-scale experiments are to better understand elementary phenomena that occur during an RIA and to offer relevant models.

 An experimental device developed with IMFT in Toulouse is used to study heat transfer between a wall simulating a fuel rod and a flow simulating water in the core, especially for very sudden heatups that initiate boiling and are characteristic of an RIA.
-Another experiment designed with IUSTI in Marseille characterizes the ejection speed of fragments simulating nuclear fuel outside a pressurized cylinder simulating a fuel rod.
+Another experiment designed with IUSTI in Marseille characterizes the ejection speed of fragments simulating nuclear fuel outside a pressurized cylinder simulating a fuel rod failure.

 Two other experiments with INSA in Lyon offer information for understanding the violent heat interaction between a hot body, simulating a fuel fragment, and a surrounding fluid, as well as the thermal mechanical behavior of cladding in post-DNB conditions, i.e., during very rapid temperature transients.